emojiface-ops/mobile-semantic-segmentation/README.md

 ### Data Preparation

-Data is available at LFW.
-To get mask images, refer [issue #11](../../issues/11) for more.
-After you got images and masks, put the images of faces and masks as shown below.
+Data is available at [LFW](http://vis-www.cs.umass.edu/lfw/part_labels/).
+To download masks and images, run:
 ```
-data/
-  raw/
-    images/
-      0001.jpg
-      0002.jpg
-    masks/
-      0001.ppm
-      0002.ppm
+python download-data.py
 ```

-Then, convert it to numpy binary format for portability.
+Then, convert to numpy binary format for portability.
 ```
-python data.py --img_size=128
+python data.py
 ```

 Data augmentation will be done on the fly during training phase.
-I used rotation, shear ,zoom and horizontal flip.
+I used rotation, shear, zoom and horizontal flip.

 ### Training